 If the number of applications does not exceed the number of places available, all applicants will be granted a place at the school.
 If there are more applications than available places (oversubscription), the following oversubscription criteria will be used to allocate places:

-Children with brothers or sisters who will be at school at the start of the academic year and are living at the same address.
-(See Note 3)
+Children with brothers or sisters who are attending the school at the time the application is received and are living at the same address (See Note 3)

-Children who do not qualify under criteria 1 and 2 but for whom Cockburn School is the nearest high school.
+Children for whom Cockburn School is the nearest high school.
 (See Notes 4, 5 and 6)